 - Colour is sometimes used as the only way we highlight different content or links.
 This doesn’t meet criterion 1.4.1 (use of colour).

 - You can’t always stop, pause, mute, or adjust volume for audio that lasts longer than 3 seconds.
 This doesn’t meet criterion 1.4.2 (audio control).

 - Our text and image contrast ratio is not always high enough.
+For example, on the main University website it has been reported that there is poor colour contrast between the colour of links in the footer at the end of pages when they are hovered over or receive keyboard focus.
 This doesn’t meet criterion 1.4.3 (contrast – minimum).

 - Our pages aren’t always readable and functional when you zoom in to 200%; This doesn’t meet criterion 1.4.4 (resize text).

 - Sometimes we use images to present information when text alone would do.
 This doesn’t meet criterion 1.4.5 (images of text).

 - Sometimes you lose content when you reduce the screen size.
 This doesn’t meet criterion 1.4.10 (reflow).